 Corinth is a tiny city located in the state of Kentucky.
 With a population of 233 people and just one neighborhood, Corinth is the 383rd largest community in Kentucky.

-When you are in Corinth, you'll notice that it is more blue-collar than most other communities in America.
-42.61% of Corinth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Corinth is generally considered to be a blue-collar town.
+42.61% of the Corinth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Corinth is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Corinth who work in management occupations (11.30%), office and administrative support (10.43%), and sales jobs (9.57%).

-As is often the case in a small city, Corinth doesn't have a public transportation system that people use for their commute.
+Corinth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Corinth has one of the lowest overall levels of education in the country: only 0.53% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.